Biannual Livestock Survey

 The purpose of this survey is to collect up-to-date information on the number of livestock on agricultural operations in Canada.
 The data are used by agricultural industry analysts and producers to make production and marketing decisions, and by government analysts to monitor the livestock industry and develop agricultural policies in Canada.

-The Livestock Survey consists of two survey occasions designed to provide inventories of major livestock species on Canadian farms on two specific dates.
+Generally, the Livestock Survey consists of two survey occasions designed to provide inventories of major livestock species on Canadian farms on two specific dates.
 The January 1 and July 1 surveys collect data related to cattle, hogs and sheep.
+While the January 1 survey was unaffected by the COVID-19 pandemic, the July 1, 2020 Livestock Survey data was not collected directly from farmers in an effort to reduce response burden.

 The principal data releases include inventories and summarized supply-disposition tables.
 These data are used by agricultural industry analysts and producers as they make production and marketing decisions and by government analysts to monitor the livestock industry or develop agricultural policies in Canada.
 The data are used in the calculation of farm income estimates and flow to the Canadian System of National Accounts.
 Further, the data are used in the calculation of net farm income projections, produced by Agriculture and Agri-Food Canada in co-operation with Statistics Canada and the provinces.